joraka/contact-list-testing/testcases.md

         Add contact should not be visible if user is not logged in

     Precondition:
-        1. Must be registered user
-        2. Must not be logged in
+        1. Must not be logged in

     Steps:
         1. Go to https://thinking-tester-contact-list.herokuapp.com/contactList